vramanavar1/seed-webapi/README.md

-# CI/CD of .NET Core Seed Web API - Template Project to Kubernetes Cluster
+# Kubernetes CI/CD with .NET Core Seed Web API - Template Project

 This is very basic API template api project; which gets hosted in Kubernetes Cluster